ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 ## Sign Generated CSR

-This step depends on the vendor and particular version of your certificate authority.
+This step depends on the vendor and version of your certificate authority.
 So please check the vendor's documentation.

 ## Upload Signed Server Certificate